SEAME-pt/Team05_SEA-ME-WayFi/Motors/Notes/Project_Architecture.md

-# Engine Codes Architecture
+# Engine codes - Architecture

 ## Overview
-The Engine Codes architecture consists of several components that work together to control a robotic car using servos, DC motors, and a joystick.
+The Engine codes architecture consists of several components that work together to control a robotic car using servos, DC motors, and a joystick.
 The primary focus of the architecture is to manage hardware interfaces via the I2C protocol, handle joystick inputs using SDL2, and provide a responsive control mechanism.

 ---